LizzieAugarde/NCPES_linkage/README.md

 This project completes the linkage of NCPES England results to NDRS cancer registry data.
 The project generates a table of linkage fields for each survey respondent, for both the adult and under-16 survey.
 The linkage is completed annually.
 The raw NCPES data and linkage fields are uploaded to CAS for use by NDRS analysts and as a requestable dataset.

+The development of this process was completed as part of the partnership between the National Cancer Registration and Analysis Service (NCRAS) in NDRS, and Macmillan Cancer Support.

 Project status:
 This project is in development.
 The code will be actively maintained annually by the analyst(s) completing the linkage.